Awelekenn/PowerBI---Median-Household-Income-Data/README.md

 ## Conclusions & Recommendations

-Summarise your conclusions based on the analysis.

-For example:

 - States in the West have shown the highest growth rates, which would suggest that a strong economic boost
 - Focus economic support and development initiatives in lagging states like **Louisiana, Mississippi, and West Virginia**, which have shown slower growth and lower median incomes.